stillmattwest/machine_learning_spec/Notes/Week 01/Part 02 - Linear Regression/01 Linear Regression Model Part 1.md

-# Linear Regression Model Part 01
+# Linear Regression Models Part 01

 A linear regression model fits a straight line to your data.
 It is likely the most used ML model in the world.

 In a simple x,y graph, a linear regression model will find a straight line that shows the trend of the data.
 It could be useful for something like finding the asking price of a house based on its location and square footage.

-Linear Regression is a type of supervised learning model because you give it labeled data.
+Linear Regression is a type of supervised learning model because you give it labeled training data.

 Remember, regression models predict numbers from an infinite range of possibilties.
 This contrasts with classification models, which predict a number from a limited set.